cdl-saarland/MemInstrument-Runtime/softbound/README.md

 ## Playing well with the instrumentation

 The C++ part of SoftBound introduces calls to the run-time library to ensure memory safety.
 Which calls are introduced depends on the guarantees that should be given, i.e., temporal safety, spatial safety, or both.
 In order to avoid configuring the C++ part and the C run-time differently, one cannot determine the configuration with command line arguments to the modified C++ compiler.
-The configuration of the C run-time is communicated to the LLVM pass via auto generated headers, such that a misconfiguration is not possible (unless you modify the auto-generated headers manually, which you shouldn't).
+The configuration of the C run-time is communicated to the LLVM pass via auto-generated headers, such that a misconfiguration is not possible (unless you modify the auto-generated headers manually, which you shouldn't).

 ## Publications